smarteditors/slate/source/includes/items/_index.md

 }
 ```

-This endpoint retrieves all Assets for a location.
+This endpoint retrieves all Items for a location.

 ### HTTP Request